 Clarina Equestrian Centre is approved by the A.I.R.E, the centre is located in a beautiful part of County Limerick will some great countryside.
 The facilities include an indoor arena of 20 metres x 40 metres and an outdoor sand area and cross county riding course.

 Clonshire Equestrian centre is set on 120 acres of land just outside Adare.
 They provide horse riding lessons, training courses and they sell horses.
 They also run some pony camps for children.

 Activities In Adare Manor

 There are a number of things to do in the grounds of Adare Manor.
 Adare Manor offers a large number of activities, archery, fishing, whiskey tasting, clay pigeon shooting.
 There is a cool cinema on the grounds to enjoy and horse-drawn carriage rides available.
 The hotel offers historical tours and there is a boutique on the grounds of the hotel.
 It’s a great place to spend a few days.

 Adare is a busy location for weddings and they are a large number of weddings in the area each year.
 Adare Manor is a beautiful location for weddings and the Dunraven Hotel offers guest loads of options.
 The picturesque village offers so much for the wedding experience, and the Holy Trinity church is just a few minutes from the two hotels.

-The Woodlands hotel just outside the village offers great services for wedding parties.
-The hotel is another popular location for weddings.
-Adare has a number of local bus and limousine and wedding car operators.
+The Woodlands Hotel just outside the village offers great services for wedding parties.
+The Woodlands Hotel is another popular location for weddings.
+Adare has a number of local bus and coach companies.
+There are limousine and wedding car operators in the local area.

 Camping and Caravan Parks